faasie/CH-HOA-Architctural-Standards/fences.md

 **Color:** Color may be natural, natural wood-color or white stain.
 Painted fences are strictly prohibited.

-**Materials:** Fence itself must be wood only.
-All types above may be either cedar, redwood, or treated pine lumber.
+**Materials:** Stockade (wood) may be either cedar, redwood, or treated pine lumber.
+Metal (wrought iron style) may be powder coated aluminum or wrought iron.
+Chain link, wire, and metal slat is not allowed.
 Any other material must be approved.

 **Height:** The maximum height allowed is five (5) feet measured from the ground to the top of any portion of the fence, including decorative posts.